AdamGonda/adamgonda.com/_posts/2022-06-16-Start-modelling.md

 %}

 I start by defining the state of the game.
-I don't add the food just yet, I concentrate on the snake for now, it has a property `body`: it's an array of body parts with an `x` and `y` position.
+I don't add the food just yet, I concentrate on the snake, for now, it has a property `body`: it's an array of body parts with an `x` and `y` position.

 `view` and `isGameOver` are required by loop's [API](https://github.com/AdamGonda/loop/blob/main/README.md#api){:target='_blank'}.